robert-westenberger/knowledgebase/mathematics/3d-graphics.md

 **Everything in this page uses a left-handed coordinate system.**

 The +x, +y, and +z directions point right, up, and forward, respectively

+# Vectors
+## Negating a Vector
+A vector is negated when you add it's additive inverse.

+To negate x, add to it -x.